material-motion/material-motion/concepts/patterns.md

 This pattern is important because:

 - It allows expensive work to execute on separate threads, processes, or workers.
 - Execution is, in practice, code.
-Plans could be code, but they can also be represented with rich user interfaces.
+Plans could be code, but they can more easily be represented with rich user interfaces or even sent over a wire.

 ### The Plan of Motion